akhil-17/PokerSlam-3/README.md

 - Responsive button visibility management
 - Smooth entrance and exit transitions for action buttons
 - Smooth crossfade transition for HandReferenceView overlay
+- **Score Animation**: Managed by `ScoreAnimator` service, providing a tally effect and a gradient pulse on score updates.
 - Specific haptic feedback for game reset action
 - Simplified main menu: Tap anywhere to start the game
-- **Updated Game Header:** Displays current score (with animated tally updates and gradient pulse for new high scores), provides an exit button (`X`) to return to the main menu, and a help button (`?`) to access the Hand Reference view.
+- **Updated Game Header:** Displays current score (with animated tally updates and gradient pulse for new high scores, driven by `ScoreAnimator`), provides an exit button (`X`) to return to the main menu, and a help button (`?`) to access the Hand Reference view.
 - **Updated HandReferenceView:**
     - Presented as a modal overlay within the `GameView` using an `.ultraThinMaterial` background and a smooth opacity transition.
     - Features a dedicated header with a close button (`X`) using `CircularIconButton`.